tariqjoosab/TFBMiner/README.md

 To process identified enzymatic chains, complete and fully annotated GenBank feature table genomes of all bacterial genomes held on the KEGG GENOME database should be downloaded and placed within a folder named genome_files.
 These genomes can be downloaded from [this Dropbox folder](https://www.dropbox.com/sh/ezo6ahj033cev8b/AADm-bC728rD0l9PTgPA9bgpa?dl=0).

 However, it is recommended to use up-to-date versions.
 Bacterial feature table genomes can be downloaded from the [NCBI Assembly](https://www.ncbi.nlm.nih.gov/assembly) database in bulk.
 Doing this will also result in the acquisition of genomes that are not held on KEGG, and using more genomes than necessary may cause a slight performance deficit.
 To obtain only relevant genomes, one can paste the contents of search_phrase.txt into the advanced search builder of NCBI Assembly.
 These contents consist of each GenBank assembly code of bacteria on [KEGG GENOME](https://www.genome.jp/kegg/genome/) separated by the “OR” search operator, which therefore specifies to NCBI Assembly to only retrieve these genomes.
 This search phrase was created on 28/02/2022, and therefore only includes KEGG Genomes that were hosted prior to this date.
 If one wishes to retrieve genomes added after this date, their GenBank accession codes can simply be added to this search phrase.

+## How it works
+### Enzymatic chain identification
+TFBMiner initially receives the [KEGG COMPOUND](https://www.genome.jp/kegg/compound/) database ID of a compound of interest (denoted C1) and uses the KEGG REST API to retrieve data regarding which reactions C1 is involved in.
+Subsequently, reactions that catabolize the compound are identified, and the IDs of each product (C2) are used to identify reactions that catabolize C2.
+Enzymes that catalyse the initial reactions are linked to enzymes that catalyse the subsequent reactions to form chains that sequentially processes C1.
+This process continues until chains reach the maximum chain length, which is set by the user.
+Each chain will be output to the console, keeping the user updated during this stage.

+### TFB prediction
+Each enzymatic chain is processed to identify putative transcriptional regulators of C1 degradation.
+This begins by determining whether any genes that encode enzymes within the chain have genetic organisations that are characteristic of catabolic operons.
+The KEGG REST API is used to retrieve genes that encode each enzyme within the chain and the organisms that possess them, and the results are filtered to leave only organisms that possess all of the enzymes.
+For each organism, the software uses ```genome_assemblies.csv``` to identify the [GenBank](https://www.ncbi.nlm.nih.gov/genbank/) accession code of its genome, and then searches within ```./genome_files``` for a feature table genome that contains this accession code in its filename.
+The genome is then parsed, and the contents are used to predict operons that facilitate C1 degradation by evaluating the genetic organisations of the relevant genes.
+If the genes are clustered on the same DNA strand, they are marked as an operon.
+Putative transcriptional regulators of the operons are predicted by identifying the nearest upstream transcription factor gene on the opposite DNA strand, as this is a highly frequent genetic organisation of TFBs.
+Each prediction is scored; regulators that are directly upstream of their operons receive the highest score (0), and points are deducted based upon linear distance from the operon and the strand orientations of the genes that are situated in-between.
+Predictions are ranked in order of their scores and are output to ```./Results```.

 ## Author
 Tariq Joosab.